-The next owner was Marvel Zona who acquired it in 1984.
+The next owner was Marvel Zona, who acquired it in 1984.
 Long story short, Zona got conned into a reverse mortgage to get funds to assist her sick husband.
 This resulted in her not being able to pay the mortgage or maintain the mansion.
-Zona was foreclosed on in 2008, and the mansion started its journey as an abandoned building.
+Zona was foreclosed on in 2008, and the estate started its journey as an abandoned building.

 Nine years later, in 2017, the property was auctioned and sold to Brad Cowherd, who operates Florida Oranges Land Co.
 Cowherd paid $630,000 and has invested over a million dollars in restorations.

-On May 2018, the Howey Mansion was opened to the public as a venue for special events, weddings, and private parties.
-You can also tour the mansion assuming there is not an event taking place.
+In May 2018, the Howey Mansion was opened to the public as a venue for special events, weddings, and private parties.
+You can also tour the mansion, assuming there is not an event taking place.